zyndagj/tutorials/tutorials/containers_on_slurm/01-introduction.rst

     -rwxr-xr-x 1 greg.zynda greg.zynda.grp 147M Dec  3 20:34 nbody-efficient.sif
     -rwxr-xr-x 1 greg.zynda greg.zynda.grp 4.2G Dec  3 08:51 nbody.sif

-In the case of these apptainer ``.sif`` images, you'll notice that the efficient build is much smaller: 147MB vs 4.2GB!
+In the case of these apptainer ``.sif`` images built by ``apptainer``, you'll notice that the efficient build is much smaller: 147MB vs 4.2GB!
+Not only will this take up less space on your filesystem, but it's also easier to archive with a publication.

 Running the nbody sample benchmark
 ###################################